Ex-wife of arrested sergeant breaks her silence

 He told WFAA that he did not take anything from the house.

-The arrest warrant that police obtained accusing Epley of stalking and lists a number of other allegations backing up the charge.
+The arrest warrant that police obtained, accused Epley of stalking and listed a number of other allegations backing up the charge.

 It mentions the ever increasingly disturbing messages on social media made by Epley.